swarnabese12/swarnabese12/README.md

 <h2>Hi, I'm Swarna Bese 👋</h2>

 I'm a Software Engineer with a passion for building dynamic and efficient web applications.
-I specialize in using Node.js, Vue.js, React.js, Next.js, Tailwind CSS, and MongoDB to create seamless and engaging user experiences.
+I specialize in using Node.js, Vue.js, React.js, Next.js, Tailwind CSS, MongoDB, and blockchain technologies like Solana to create seamless and engaging user experiences.

 <h2>🚀 What I Build</h2>

 ⭐ Front-End Development
 ⭐ Back-End Development
+⭐ Learning and Building on the Solana Blockchain

 <h2>🛠️💻 My Tech Stack</h2>